 Santiago Bejarano is the co-founder of Think Galapagos.
 He is also a photographer and one of the top naturalist guides in Galapagos.
-Santiago personally accompanies all of our small group trips and is currently spending the month of May in the Galapagos with three consecutive trips of Think Galapagos guests on board the Tip Top III.
-Here he explains why May is one of his favourite months.
+Santiago personally accompanies all of our small group trips and usually spends the month of May in the Galapagos with consecutive trips of Think Galapagos guests.
+Here he explains why May is one of his favourite months in the Galapagos Islands.

-“May is one of the best times to visit the Galapagos Islands as it marks the transition between the warm and cold sea currents as the colder Humboldt Current starts to influence the waters around the Galapagos Islands.
-This triggers the nesting season amongst both the seabirds, creating a noisy and colourful soap opera of courtship displays.”
+“May is one of the best times to visit the Galapagos Islands as it marks the transition between the warm and cold sea currents as the colder Humboldt Current from the south starts to influence the waters around the Galapagos Islands.
+This brings nutrient rich waters to the Galapagos and an explosion of food for the wildlife.
+This triggers the nesting season amongst both the seabirds and land based birds creating a noisy and colourful soap opera of courtship displays.”

 Great Frigatebirds nest all over the Galapagos can be seen in the largest numbers on Genovesa Island (Tower).
 Once the females have chosen a mate, the pair will stay together to build a nest then look after the single egg until it hatches into a helpless chick.

 2. Waved Albatross courtship on Española Island